esoadamo/thesis/pa018/cloudflare_acess.md

 Clouflare Access is a product from a company with the same name.
 Cloudlfare is perhaps best known for their word-wide CDN (content delivery network), which offers both hosting static pages and acting as a reverse proxy where the inbound connections are accepted to the Cloudflare network and then internaly forwarded to a real server which will then process the request.
 Main benefits of using Cloudflare as a reverse proxy are then hiding locations of the real servers, which is useful in case of DDOS attacks which Cloudflare can then filter out.

 Generally, Cloudlfare masks the real IP adress of the server by overwriting responses to DNS queries with adressess from their own IP range.
-On the other hand, Cloudflare access
+On the other hand, Cloudflare access offers a multitude of approaches.

+### CFA Application types

+There are three main application types that Cloudflare access supports.

+### SaaS (Software as a Service)

+Cloudflare Acess supports integration with SaaS directly, but this solution is more focused on enterprise applications rather than SoHo, so I will consider it out-of-scope for this project.

+#### Self-hosted

+This is the type of the application thatI will focus upon in this project.
+Mainly, I have a self-hosted NextCloud, Gitea and Home Assistant instances running on my LAN.

 ## CF Zero Trust